ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 use `sudo` on most servers.
 (Exceptions: desktops and your staff VM don't require you to be in ocfroot.)

 ### `/admin` principal

 In order to modify LDAP or Kerberos, staff must possess a `/admin` principal and it must be granted [Kerberos-editing rights in Puppet](https://github.com/ocf/puppet/blob/master/modules/ocf_kerberos/files/kadmind.acl).

+### Other powers

+Technical Managers also have the following powers:

+ - Being in the Admin group in the OCF org on GitHub, which grants the ability to directly commit to any repository
+ - Access to the RT admin interface

+Some Technical Managers, particularly the DSMs and SMs, may additionally have the following:

+ - Super admin status on Google Apps
+ - Access to the firewall configuration interface
+ - Being a Departmental Certificate Administrator for the InCommon certificate service
+ - Knowledge of the root password